NMisko/monkalot/README.md

 - `ignore_list`: List of Twitch users which will be ignored by the bot

 **Warning**: Make sure all channel and user names above are in lowercase.

-#### Usage:
-The main command-line window will show chat log and other extra messsages.
-You can enter commands by pressing CTRL+C on the command line:
-- `q`: Closes the bot
-- `r`: Reloads the code in `bot.py` and reconnects
-- `ra`: reloads the code in `commands.py` and reloads commands
-- `p`: Pauses bot, ignoring commands from non-admins
-- `t <msg>`: Runs a test command with the bot's reply not being sent to the channel
-- `s <msg>`: Say something as the bot in the channel

-As you can see, the bot was made to be easy to modify live.
-You can simply modify most of the code and quickly reload it.
-The bot will also auto-reconnect if the connection is lost.

 # Code Overview